acidburn0zzz/prospero/docs/development_workflow.md

 - Make sure the pipeline has passed
 - Make sure your merge request doesn't decrease the [current code coverage](https://lobster.frama.io/prospero/coverage)

 If your merge request respects the previous conditions, edit it and assign it to another team member for reviewing.
-Othewise, repeat steps 5 and 6 until the merge request respects all required conditions.
+Othewise, repeat steps 5 and 6 until the merge request satifies all required conditions.

 #### 8. Wait for feedback